mah0001/metadata-editor-docs-v2/quick_start_geographic.md

 - ***PDF documentation***

   A PDF version of the metadata can be automatically created.
 Select PDF documentation then click on `GENERATE PDF`.
 When the PDF is generated, click on `DOWNLOAD PDF`.
 You will obtain a bookmarked PDF file with all entered metadata.
-Such PDF file are not very useful for images; they are more relevant for other types of data.

 - ***Publish to NADA***